 URL and IP Address.
-AAOMS collects information about users’ IP addresses, including users’ utilization of our Websites, to help us design our Websites to better suit our Website users’ needs.
-We may use information about your IP address to help diagnose problems with our server, administer our Websites, analyze trends, track visitor movements, and gather information that assists us in identifying visitor preferences.
+AAOMS collects information about users’ IP addresses, including users’ utilization of our Website, to help us design our Website to better suit our Website users’ needs.
+We may use information about your IP address to help diagnose problems with our server, administer our Website, analyze trends, track visitor movements, and gather information that assists us in identifying visitor preferences.
 We also may use your IP address to enhance our security and investigate an actual or potential security incident.
-For EU Data Subjects, this use of your information is necessary for our legitimate interests in understanding how the Websites and our services are being used by you and to improve your experience on them and ensure network and information security.
+For EU Data Subjects, this use of your information is necessary for our legitimate interests in understanding how the Website and our services are being used by you and to improve your experience on them and ensure network and information security.
 For more information about what we mean by legitimate interests and when we may process Personal Data for our legitimate interests, please see the “EU Data Subjects” section below.

 To provide our products and services and respond to requests.
 We use the Personal Data we collect from you (unless otherwise restricted by law) to:

 - Provide you support/services you have ordered from us and other communications.
 For EU Data Subjects, such use is necessary for the performance of the contract between you and us.

 - Respond directly to your information requests (including registrations or other specific requests) or other inquiries.
 For EU Data Subjects, such use is necessary to respond to or implement your request prior to entering into a contract with us.